top of page

 Therefore, sending a beloved one a skirt implies the will to build a romantic relationship that is lifelong and perfectly connected.

-The handkerchief was a very personal necessity in Chinese culture, which people used to wipe out tears or sweat, especially women.
+The handkerchief was a very personal necessity in Chinese culture, which people used to wipe out tears or sweat, especially women, or as beautiful decoration.

 Girls usually would make handkerchiefs themselves, using fancy fabric and exquisite embroidery.